cerebral-legacy/cerebral-website/app/markdown/signals.md

 }
 ```

 All signals have a `.sync()` method.
-Use this when you want to trigger a signal and a UI update completely synchronous.
+Use this when you want to trigger a signal and a UI update completely synchronously.
 You can also set this on signal definition:

 ```javascript
 const inputChanged = [